Book review Recommended Read Strategy technology

 pic courtesy: https://www.christenseninstitute.org/

-As a result, most incumbent firms either fail to pay it the attention it deserves or deal with it in an ineffectual manner.
+As a result, most incumbent firms either fail to pay it the attention the disruptive tech deserves or deal with it in an ineffectual manner.

-The moot question and the one that Prof Christensen answers in this book is why established firms fail when confronted with a disruptive technology.
+The critical question that Prof Christensen addresses in his book is why established firms falter in the face of disruptive technology.

 Why do established firms fail at disruptive technology?